-Te Whakaminenga o Kāpiti is the independent advisory committee representing Council's partnership with the three iwi and hapū on the Kāpiti Coast: Ātiawa ki Whakarongotai Charitable Trust, Ngā Hapū o Ōtaki (Ngāti Raukawa ki Te Tonga) and Ngāti Toa Rangatira.
-Council's Memorandum of Partnership with iwi and hapū is one of the longest-lasting partnership agreements between mana whenua and local government in New Zealand.
-During the 2023/2024 financial year, five Te Whakaminenga o Kāpiti meetings were held.
+Te Whakaminenga o Kāpiti is the independent advisory to Council representing Council's partnership with the three iwi and hapū on the Kāpiti Coast: Ātiawa ki Whakarongotai Charitable Trust, Ngā Hapū o Ōtaki, Ngāti Toa Rangatira and Ngāti Haumia.
+Council's Memorandum of Understanding with iwi and hapū is one of the longest-lasting partnerships between mana whenua and local government in New Zealand.
+During the new triennium which began in October 2022, there were four Te Whakaminenga o Kāpiti meetings held.